QuantEcon/lecture-python.myst/_sources/lln_clt.md

 This theorem is used frequently in statistics to obtain the asymptotic distribution of estimators --- many of which can be expressed as functions of sample means.

-(These kinds of results are often said to use the "delta method")
+(These kinds of results are often said to use the "delta method".)

 The proof is based on a Taylor expansion of $g$ around the point $\mu$.